Last updated July 2020

 - Renewal – No separate form.
 Permits are not technically renewable, as they must be reviewed by staff for each period.
 However, consecutive permits can be requested with a completed application form noting the number of the previous permit.
 Every effort will be made to process applications to maintain continuous coverage, provided reapplication is made at least thirty (30) days prior to permit expiration.
 A report of collections up to that point must accompany the request.
 Collections during the remaining 30-day period should be included in the following year’s report, if “renewal” is granted, or as an addendum submitted within sixty (60) days if permit is not “renewed.”

-See item 7 on application
+- Threatened and Endangered: See item 6 on application

-See item 10 on application
+- Salvage: See item 9 on application

 Threatened and endangered species